-Using yeast in this recipe can give the dough a stretchier texture.
+Using yeast in this Korean corn dog recipe can give the dough a stretchier texture.
 However, you can achieve the same results without this.
 Using yeast will also require a lot more preparation time as the dough will need time to proof.

 Can you use an air fryer for this recipe?

-You can use an air fryer to make these Korean cheese corn dogs.
+You can use an air fryer to make a Korean cheese corn dog.
 However, the outer panko layer might not be as crispy and will require more caution.
 Set the air fryer to 180 degrees for 8-10 minutes and flip at regular intervals.

 An air fryer is better used for reheating fried food.
 To reheat, set the air fryer to 350 degrees for 5 minutes.